Debunked: 4 Myths About Polycystic Ovary Syndrome

 In fact, one of Dr. Dokras’ most recent studies published in November addressed weight loss prior to helping patients with PCOS get pregnant.
 She explains, “We completed a study where we put one third of the women on birth control pills for four months, one third of the women went through weight loss treatments, and one third on a combination.
 And the combination [group] lost about 7% of their weight, and their pregnancy rates were much higher than the group that had no weight loss treatment and was just on birth control for the four months and then starting the treatment for fertility.”
 For women with PCOS who do struggle with fertility, this provided Dr. Dokras and other specialists promising data about the relationship between excess weight and infertility.

-For more information about Penn Fertility Care, click here.This post is a sponsored collaboration between Penn Medicine and Philadelphia magazine's advertising department.
+For more information about Penn Fertility Care, click here.This is a paid partnership between Penn Medicine and Philadelphia Magazine's City/Studio